-The Statutes Amendment (Local Government Review) Bill 2020 was introduced into Parliament in June 2020.
-The Bill proposes amendments to many aspects of the Local Government Act 1999 and other legislation, including changes to the number and roles of elected members, changes to code of conduct for both elected members and staff, and the introduction of an external authority to provide advice on councils draft annual business plans.
-The legislation has not been passed at the time of publication.
+The Statutes Amendment (Local Government Review) Bill 2021 was passed in June 2021.
+The Bill amends many aspects of the Local Government Act 1999 and other legislation, including changes to the number and roles of elected members, changes to code of conduct for both elected members and staff, and the introduction of a designated authority to provide advice on a number of council documents.
+The timing of the implementation of these changes has not been finalised at the time of publication.